Frankie Laine: At Capitol, ABC, and beyond

-In 1963 Laine left Columbia for Capitol Records, but his two years there only produced one album and a handful of singles (mostly of an inspirational nature).
+In 1963 Laine left Columbia for Capitol Records, but during his two years there only produced one album and a handful of singles (mostly of an inspirational nature).
 He continued performing regularly at this time, including a South African tour.

 After switching to ABC Records in the late 1960s, Laine found himself at the top of the charts again, beginning with the first song he recorded, "I'll Take Care of Your Cares".
 Written as a waltz in the mid-1920s, "Cares" had become the unofficial theme song of the Las Vegas call girls, but was virtually unknown outside of the Strip.
 Laine recorded a swinging version that made it to number 39 on the national and number 2 on the adult contemporary charts.
 A string of hits followed including "Making Memories", "You Wanted Someone to Play With", "Laura (What's He Got That I Ain't Got)", "To Each His Own", "I Found You", and "Lord, You Gave Me A Mountain" (which was written by Marty Robbins).
-The last song was a number one hit on the adult contemporary chart (#24 national), and proved that Laine was as big a hit-maker as ever.
+The last song was a number one hit on the adult contemporary chart (No. 24 national), and proved that Laine was as big a hit-maker as ever.
 His last single to hit the Billboard Hot 100 chart (peaking at No. 86 national) was "Dammit Isn't God's Last Name".

 Seeking greater artistic freedom, Laine left ABC for the much smaller Amos Records, where he cut two albums in a modern, rock-influenced vein.
 The first album contained contemporary versions of his greatest hits, such as "Your Cheatin' Heart", "That Lucky Old Sun", "I Believe", "Jezebel", "Shine", and "Moonlight Gambler."
 A re-recorded single of "On The Sunny Side Of The Street" reached the Cashbox "Looking Ahead" chart in 1970.
 His second album for Amos was called "A Brand New Day" and, along with the title song, was original material including "Mr. Bojangles", "Proud Mary", "Put Your Hand in the Hand", "My God and I", and "Talk About the Good Times".
 It is one of Frankie Laine's personal favorites.

 Amos, which was soon to fold from lack of funds, could not adequately promote them at the time.
 However, they are still available through CD re-releases.
 After Amos folded, Laine started his own label, Score Records, which is still producing albums today.